 The antiterrorism law and press code include provisions that permit the government to jail and impose financial penalties on journalists and publishers who violate restrictions related to defamation, libel, and insults.
 Prison sentences may be imposed on those convicted of libel.
 The press, consequently, reported gingerly on controversial and culturally sensitive topics involving the military and national security.
 Self-censorship and government restrictions on sensitive topics remained serious hurdles to the development of a free, independent, and investigative press.

-In 2016, Moroccans will elect the second Parliament since King Mohamed VI announced a series of reforms in early 2011 that aim to transform Morocco into a constitutional monarchy.
-Three hundred ninety-five seats in the House of Representatives are up for election, with 305 from multi-member constituencies and 90 from a single nationwide constituency of which 60 are reserved for women and 30 for men under the age of 40.
+In 2016, Moroccans would elect the second Parliament since King Mohamed VI announced a series of reforms in early 2011 that aim to transform Morocco into a constitutional monarchy.
+Three hundred ninety-five seats in the House of Representatives are up for election 07 October 2016, with 305 from multi-member constituencies and 90 from a single nationwide constituency of which 60 are reserved for women and 30 for men under the age of 40.
 The King is obliged to appoint the Prime Minister from the party that wins the most seats.

 |Join the GlobalSecurity.org mailing list|